 On the other hand, Hancock et al. (2019) utilized genome-wide scans and validated their variants predicting the fitness of those variants on a common garden with the generalist plant and widely-distributed Arabidopsis thaliana.
 Instead of GEA, Hancock et al. (2019) used a partial Mantel test to determine the correlation between a given SNP and their pruned non-autocorrelated environmental data (based on Pearson r2 coefficients).
 While the partial Mantel test was also able to control for population structure, it was unable to disentangle spatial effects as explicitly as GEA.
 However, Hancock et al. (2019) justified using kinship matrices, where distance matrices of phenotypes or individual genetic variants were the response variables to a pairwise distance matrix of the climate variable, rather than linear modelling approaches because the latter tended to identify variants that were affected mainly or only by climatic outliers.
-The spatial component of the phenotypes and environmental data were mapped onto a geographic map for a more qualitative picture of their distributions.
-The advantage Hancock et al. (2019) had was that they were able to isolate 107 ecologically important phenotypes, which gave their results more interpretive power.
+The spatial component of the phenotypes and environmental data were overlaid onto a geographic map for a more qualitative picture of their distributions.
+The advantage that Hancock et al. (2019) had was that they were able to isolate 107 ecologically important phenotypes, which gave their results more interpretive power.
 In addition, rather than rely on multiple statistical and modeling tests like Brauer et al. (2016), they were able to raise a geographically diverse group of Arapidopsis individuals in a common garden and successfully predict their fitness given the conditions of the common garden relative to the individuals’ geographic origin.

 Overall, Brauer et al. (2016) gave a more convincing argument for the relative effects of random drift versus adaptive selection in their study system because they utilized a variety of approaches to confirm which environmental variables were driving their outlier loci in comparison to their neutral loci, the main strength being their spatially-explicit multivariate approaches.
 Hancock et al. (2019) cleverly circumvented some of the more computationally intensive modelling tests by confirming their initial predictions with an experimental plot, which was similarly convincing but did not account for random spatial effects.
 Brauer et al. (2016) noted that N. australis lived under more complicated environmental regimes and therefore it was unlikely they could have experimentally confirmed their results, though it is plausible that future transplantations could provide the basis for a natural experiment where changes in adaptive genetic variants in the Upper Murray cachements are monitored over time.